GiantMolecularCloud/easy_aplpy/README.md

 Often used settings are tick_label_xformat, ticks_xspacing and the corresponding settings for y.
 Check the auto-completion of easy_aplpy.settings or look at the file settings/_settings.py to see what can be changed.

+The plotting functions return an APLpy FITSFigure object that can be further customized with the usual APLpy functions.
+This is to allow further customization that is not possible with the easy_aplpy convenience functions.
+Note that APLpy 2 severly limited the customization options by blocking access to the underlying matplotlib objects and thus breaking easy_aplpy.

 # Examples